WTrygar/Warhammer-Fantasy-RolePlay-2ED-fighting-system/README.md

 Each character has 4 action points while each action costs are different:

 - attack: 2 points,
+- switch weapons: 1 point, or if character have less than 2 weapons 0 points
 - do nothing: all points remaining (skip to the next character).

 ### Rearrange Teams